-Olli has also published on party systems and electoral politics, and takes a special interest in issues of corruption—not only from an empirical perspective (Crime, Law and Social Change, 2017) but also from the viewpoint of critical theory (Third World Quarterly, 2019).
+Olli has also published on party systems and electoral politics, and takes a special interest in issues of corruption—not only from an empirical perspective (Crime, Law and Social Change, 2017; Studies in Comparative International Development, 2020) but also from the viewpoint of critical theory (Third World Quarterly, 2019).

 Olli's research has been funded through several competitive grants, including from the UK's Department for International Development (DFID), the British Academy, and the Academy of Korean Studies.
 In 2016, Olli was appointed a POSCO Fellow of the East-West Center, Honolulu.